Quick Menu

 - Services other than in our inclusion

 - Gratuities – $250.00 CAD per person must be paid after your arrival in India directly to your tour director.
 These basic gratuities will cover tour escorts, luggage handling, porters, restaurants, drivers, and other members providing services during your tour.
-Applies to group tour only.
+Applies to group tours only.

-- Additional taxes of $438 per person
+- Additional taxes of $338 per person

 Recent Reviews

-Edmonton, Canada
+Summerland, Canada

-Aurora, Canada
+Ottawa, Canada

 Hi Nazir, Greg and I thoroughly enjoyed our trip to India.
 We were impressed with the excellent service from all Explore India personnel.
 Your choice of hotels, points of interest and breakfasts were excellent.
 Our driver and bus helper were especially good.
 Thank you for a wonderful trip.
 Ram, ram